jax-ml/jax/docs/301/custom-derivatives.md

 * out of a rematerialized (`jax.remat`, i.e. `jax.checkpoint`) backward
   pass, unchanged: rematerialization affects what's saved versus recomputed, not what's logged.

+Keys must be unique within a `scan` body or a `cond` branch.
+Reusing a key across `scan` iterations is supported through stacking, and different `cond` branches may log the same key into separate slots of its `CondSum`.
+The resulting entries must have distinct keys from other logs in the surrounding backward pass, including logs from other control-flow calls.

 ```{note}
 Backward-pass logging doesn't work nicely with `jax.remat` unless you set